 Describe the impact Chi Alpha had on you as a student.

-What lead you to the career that you have today?
+What lead you to your career you have today?

 What are the challenges of being an ambassador of Christ in your line of work?